-Career Services at Saint Louis University is here to provide you with support for your hiring needs by helping you establish your organization’s brand on campus.
-You can connect with the campus community by posting a job on Handshake, scheduling information tables, attending career fairs and more.
+Career Services at Saint Louis University is here to support your hiring needs by helping you establish your organization’s brand on campus.
+You can connect with the SLU campus community by posting a job on Handshake, scheduling information tables, attending career fairs and more.

 Log In to Your Handshake Account

 Located in the city arts district of St. Louis, Missouri, Saint Louis University is home to more than 8,600 undergraduate students and nearly 5,000 students in graduate and professional programs.
-As a Jesuit, Catholic university, Saint Louis University fosters the intellectual and character development of its students in a residential environment.
+As a Jesuit, Catholic university, Saint Louis University fosters its students' intellectual and character development in a residential environment.
 Founded in 1818, SLU was the first institution of higher learning west of the Mississippi River and has nearly 100 academic programs.

-Read More about Saint Louis University and Its Academic Programs
+Read More about SLU and Its Academic Programs

 Connect with Campus